Peter Moore (British politician): Life

 Born at Sedbergh, then in Yorkshire, on 12 February 1753, Peter Moore was the fifth son of Edward Moore, LL.B., vicar of Over, Cheshire, and Mary his wife.
-His father dying when he was quite young, he was educated by his eldest brother, Edward Moore, a barrister who had influence with Lord Holland and the Whig party.
+He was educated locally at Sedbergh School.
+His father dying when he was quite young, he was later educated further by his eldest brother, Edward Moore, a barrister who had influence with Lord Holland and the Whig party.
 An appointment in the East India Company's service was found for him.

 Moore returned to England a rich man, supplied material to Edmund Burke and Richard Brinsley Sheridan for their attack on Warren Hastings.
 He became a sort of whip for the radical section of the Whig party, while his manor-house at Hadley, Middlesex served as a rendezvous, with Sheridan a frequent visitor.

 In 1796, Moore himself stood as parliamentary candidate for Tewkesbury, with Sir Philip Francis, and they obtained a majority of the householders in their favour; but were unseated on the House of Commons resolving that the free men and freeholders alone had a right to vote.
 In 1802, with Wilberforce Bird, he contested Coventry without success.
 One of the members, however, was unseated on petition, and Moore, after another contest, was returned on 30 March 1803.
 The initial cost of his seat was £25,000, but he was re-elected for Coventry in subsequent parliaments (29 October 1806, 11 May 1807, 5 October 1812, 25 June 1818, and 8 March 1820) at comparatively little expense.